 We’d love to know how to fund a nomadic lifestyle of camping and travelling.
 What an adventure it would be to be living such a nomad life.
-Unfortunately, however, we are all constrained by the need to pay the weekly bills so for many of us this remains an elusive dream.
+Unfortunately, however, we are all constrained by the need to pay the weekly bills, so for many, this remains an elusive dream.
+Or perhaps not!

-But have you ever wondered what you would do and where you would go if you could fund nomadic living… even just for a short time a nomad life camping from place to place, literally?
+Have you ever wondered what you would do and where you would go if you could fund nomadic living… even just for a short time living a nomad life camping from place to place?

 Well, so have we!

-In fact, we’ve been thinking about nomadic living for such a long time we’ve collected loads of information and tips about how we might actually be able to fund life on the road.
-We’ve researched many things like, what we need to do before we even think of packing, and tips for making enough money to extend our adventures.
+We’ve been thinking about nomadic living for such a long time we’ve collected loads of information and tips about how we might be able to fund life on the road.
+We’ve researched many things such as what we need to do before we even think of packing, and tips for making enough money to extend our adventures.

-As we love to share… here’s what we’ve come up with so far to help fund your nomadic lifestyle.
+As we love to share… here are the 4 key ways we’ve identified to help fund your nomadic lifestyle.

 1. Start By Paying Off Your Debts